envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Don't leave commented out code in your codebase
+##### Have you removed commented-out code from your codebase?

 Commented-out code creates confusion and clutters the codebase.
 It raises questions about whether the code is still needed or why it was commented out.
 Modern version control systems like Git are the proper tools for maintaining code history.

 **Bad:**
 ```javascript